 Walk the 3 completed sections of the spectacular Wadjemup Walk Trail.
 Once complete, The Wadjemup Walk trail will be made up of 5 sections, 50km in total, and each boasting unique experiences.
 Each section is rich with culturally and environmentally significant landmarks to interpret and experience.
 For the most recent updates on the Wadjemup Walk Trail.

 Quokka Walk - join the free walking tour!

 Rottnest Island's famous marsupial, the quokka, is uncovered in this informative walking tour.
 With an educational focus, this walk leads participants to the quokkas natural habitats and imparts some interesting facts about this iconic animal.

 During the autumn and winter months (March to August) young joeys may be seen peaking from their mothers' pouch and come spring (September to November), bravely hopping around exploring their new world.
 Find out more.

 Vlamingh Lookout and Salt Lakes Walk - join the free walking tour!

 Learn about the remarkable agriculture, industry and exports carried out by the early inhabitants of Rottnest.
 Walk past the Old Colonial Buildings of the Settlement on the way to the lookout.
 View the natural beauty of Rottnest and the salt lakes from this vantage point.
 Find out more.

 Around 35,000 migrating Humpback and Southern Right whales linger in the calm waters around the Island.
 In April each year they head north to feeding grounds while on their return trip during September to December, the whales and their newborn calf’s spend much of their time playing in the protected Rottnest waters gaining strength and learning all the things a young whale needs to know before returning to the colder southern waters.
-You can often see them from the Island itself or join a whale watching cruise for a closer look.
-View more..
+You can often see them from the Island itself.